arvsrao/arvsrao.github.io/_drafts/2022-03-03-prospective-projection.md

 <div align="center">
 	<img src = "/assets/canonical_volume.png">
 </div>
-<figcaption> Figure #3 Standard clipping volume.
-Image attribution  http://www.songho.ca/opengl/ </figcaption>
+<figcaption> Figure #3 Standard clipping volume. <a href="http://www.songho.ca/opengl/">Image courtesy of Song Ho Ahn</a>. </figcaption>
 </figure>

-The canonical view volume is also an orthographic volume; so when points are in the canonical frame they are orthographically projected to the screen at $z = 1$.
+The canonical view volume is also an orthographic volume; so when points are in the canonical frame they are orthographically projected to the screen.
+In the OpenGL standard the screen is located at $z = 1$.

 ## Mapping the Orthographic View Volume to the Canonical View Volume